 - 99.99% Clarity.

-Note: The screen protector manufacturing process is not perfect, so it’s still possible to get a bad cut from time to time.
+Note: The screen protector manufacturing process is imperfect, so getting a bad cut is occasionally possible.
 It’s also best to apply the screen protector in a dust-free environment.
 I usually apply my screen protectors in the bathroom with the shower running hot water.
 The steam will remove dust from the air.

 3. Memory Cards

-Memory cards make the list not just because they are a required, must-have item for the Z6 II or Z7 II, but also because buying memory cards can be tricky, and it’s very easy to waste money buying way more than you’ll ever need.
+Memory cards make the list because they are a required, must-have item for the Z6 II or Z7 II and because buying memory cards can be tricky.
+It’s easy to waste money buying more than you’ll ever need.

 The Z6 II and Z7 II feature a dual memory card slot.
 In slot 1, you can use XQD or CFexpress cards.
 In Slot 2, you can use up to UHS-II SD memory cards.
 You can use just one XQD or CFexpress card or just one UHS-II or UHS-I SD card.